- Program Overview

 - National Board Dental Examination, Parts I and II

-- Submit primary materials through the Postdoctoral Application Support Service (PASS), Including at least 3 Personal Potential Index Evaluations and 2 Professional Evaluation Forms (required).
+- Submit primary materials through the Postdoctoral Application Support Service (PASS), including at least 3 Personal Potential Index Evaluations and 2 Professional Evaluation Forms, CV and undergraduate transcripts (required).
 Please visit the ADEA PASS webpage for more information.

 - Participate in the Postdoctoral Dental Matching Program (Match) for AEGD programs.

-- Submit any desired supplemental materials (Photo, CV, cover letter, etc.) directly to the Student Affairs Office:
+- Submit any desired supplemental materials (Photo, cover letter, etc.) directly to the Student Affairs Office:

 Postgraduate Training Programs